OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 ## Perfrom an Image Reconstruction

-A typical Freesurfer analysis runs autorecon1, autorecon2, and autorecon3 sequentially on MRI data.
-All three steps are handled by `fsurf`.
+A typical image reconstruction with Freesurfer requires the execution of autorecon1, autorecon2, and autorecon3 on MRI data.
+All three steps are handled by `Fsurf`.

 Now we do the image reconstruction of  `MRN_3_defaced.mgz` with Fsurf.
-In the file `MRN_3_defaced.mgz` the prefix `MRN_3` is the name of the subject.
+In the file `MRN_3_defaced.mgz`,  the prefix `MRN_3` is the name of the subject.

      $ ./fsurf  --submit --subject MRN_3 --user myuser --password mypassword

-The `FreeSurfer` requires that the MRI file to be deidentified and defaced.
-The `MRN_3_defaced.mgz` image is already deidentified and defaced, so say `y` to the following questions.
+`MRN_3_defaced.mgz` image is already deidentified and defaced, so say `y` to the following questions.

      Has the MRI data been deidentified (This is required) [y/n]? y Has the MRI data been defaced (This is recommended) [y/n]? y

-After typing `y` to the above two questions, `fsurf` creates and submits the workflow
+After typing `y` to the above two questions, `Fsurf` creates and submits the workflow

      Creating and submitting workflow
      Workflow 97 submitted for processing